-The Singapore Zoo is often regarded as one of the best zoos in the world, and a day here is an absolute must for families visiting Singapore.
+The Singapore Zoo is often regarded as one of the best zoos in the world, and a day here is an absolute must-do if you are visiting Singapore with kids.
 Set in a natural rainforest environment, the Singapore Zoo is a model example of an ‘open zoo’ concept.
 Old-fashioned oppressive cages are notably absent, and in their place animals dwell in spacious, landscaped enclosures separated from visitors by concealed moats, or in glass-fronted enclosures.
 Do not miss the free-ranging orang utan enclosure, where you can watch the resident primates swinging and climbing above you to their hearts content.

-There is an enormous amount to take in here – 2,530 animals from 315 species are housed within the 28 hectares, so here are our best Singapore Zoo tips to help you get the most out of your visit, particularly if you are visiting with kids in tow.
+There is an enormous amount to take in here – 2,530 animals from 315 species are housed within the 28 hectares, so rather than just giving you our Singapore Zoo review, here we share our best Singapore Zoo tips to help you get the most out of your visit, particularly if you are visiting Singapore Zoo with kids.

 Get there Early